Chapter 10 : Year 1: May 2nd, 1999

 He was interrupted when Ginny wrapped her arms around him and kissed him.
 When they let go of each other, he placed his hands on her shoulders, looked into her eyes and said: “All right?”
 Ever since the Lestranges’ visit at Hogwarts and her torture, he had worried constantly about her, despite the fact that she had insisted on being perfectly fine in all of her letters to him.

 Harry turned around.
 The two people who had just entered the hall were two of the last ones he would have ever expected to show up – Narcissa and Draco Malfoy.
 After all, they had both fought for the other side in the Battle a year ago, even if they had most likely done it because of Lucius’ influence over them, or perhaps because of fear.
 But what truly surprised Harry was the fact that he wasn’t upset about them showing up – he didn’t want to see them get thrown out, nor did he want to go over there and yell at them.
 He was still grateful for the help they have given him the previous year – Narcissa had actually saved his life exactly one year ago.
-Harry wouldn’t stretch it as far as saying that he was happy to see them, but at least he could accept their presence.
+Harry wouldn’t stretch it as far as saying that he was happy to see them, but he could at least accept their presence.

 “I wonder if the Dark Mark on his wrist has faded away,” said Ginny tartly.